gucino/tsigoloib/README.md

         i.save(new_file_name)
 ```

+# NFT Collections
-# Did You Wash Your Hands?
+## Did You Wash Your Hands?
-Have I wash my hand?
 The concept of [Did You Wash Your Hands?](https://opensea.io/tsigoloib/did-you-wash-your-hands?search[resultModel]=ASSETS&search[sortBy]=LISTING_DATE) collection is to repesent the overthinking about Corona virus.
 The object used the overall shape of the brain with 2 different types of textures separated at the center of the shape.
 One side have the realistic-brain pink colour texture while the other side has the green dirty Corona virus texture to represent the feeling that we worried about the virus all the time.

 | | |
 |:-------------------------:|:-------------------------:|
 |<img walt="screen shot 2017-08-07 at 12 18 15 pm" src="./did_you_wash_your_hand/brain2_conv2d_1380activation_1399.png"> |  <img  alt="screen shot 2017-08-07 at 12 18 15 pm" src="./did_you_wash_your_hand/brain5_activation_580.png">|
 |<img alt="screen shot 2017-08-07 at 12 18 15 pm" src="./did_you_wash_your_hand/brain7_conv2d_426.png">   |  <img  alt="screen shot 2017-08-07 at 12 18 15 pm" src="./did_you_wash_your_hand/brain6_conv2d_37.png"> |

-# Aritificial Intelligence: Oppurtunity or Threat?
+## Aritificial Intelligence: Oppurtunity or Threat?
 Oppurtunity or Threat?
 The Beginning or the End?
 The concept of [Aritificial Intelligence: Oppurtunity or Threat?](https://opensea.io/tsigoloib/aritificial-intelligence-oppurtunities-or-threats?search[resultModel]=ASSETS&search[sortBy]=LISTING_DATE) collection is to question whether the raise of Artificial Intelligence is the future of humanity or the end.
 The object represent the struture of ANN (Artificial Neural Network) in 3D which is inspired from real neural network inside human brain.
-Since most of the people view the AI to be the futrue of the humanity, the connection between each neuron is made with red color muscle-like texture to resemble Titan skin (attack on titan) to represent the fearness of AI destroying the humanity.
+Since most of the people view the AI to be the futrue of the humanity, the connection between each neuron is made with red color muscle-like texture to resemble [Titan](https://sumikai.com/mangaanime/manga/attack-on-titan-manga-endet-in-spaetestens-in-2-jahren-246461/) skin to represent the fearness of AI destroying the humanity.
 The node itself is created with the bone-like texture, which is also inspired from attack on Titan.

 | | |
 |:-------------------------:|:-------------------------:|